mypetpie/3D-Game-Project/README.md

 # 3D Game Project

-This is a very basic 3D mesh renderer that I built.
-It includes a light, and a mesh.
-Thats really it.
-See each header file for more info on what each class does.
+This is a very basic 3D renderer that I built.
+It includes several options for lighting, and some test models.
+Thats really it so far!